 The data in Overton is available in a machine readable format using our REST API, which sits in-between our database and the web application.

 The API returns JSON and requires an API key to use.
-Note that API access isn’t enabled by default on trial accounts; please reach out if you’d like to test it out.
+Note that API access isn’t enabled by default on accounts; please reach out if you’d like to try it.

 Best practice and return codes

 Please call the API no more than once a second.
 Rate limiting is enforced but with leeway: if you accidentally go faster than this for a little while it’s fine but if you push up against the limits too frequently then your API key may be blocked automatically.